richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.governmentattic.org/12docs/USAF-BeaconHillReport_1952.pdf](https://www.governmentattic.org/12docs/USAF-BeaconHillReport_1952.pdf)
 *   [https://www.cia.gov/readingroom/docs/DOC_0000015345.pdf](https://www.cia.gov/readingroom/docs/DOC_0000015345.pdf)

-Note: Project Lincoln may just be one example how the CIA/USAF/AEC “exported” UAP study to universities and private nonprofits (like Battelle, mentioned in the 9 January 1953 entry).
+>**_Note_**: Project Lincoln may just be one example how the CIA/USAF/AEC “exported” UAP study to universities and private nonprofits (like Battelle, mentioned in the 9 January 1953 entry).
 Such analysis that may have been done at MIT is not mentioned in any updates to Congress or the American people, and Stratton’s interest contradicts the findings of the Robertson Panel, Blue Book, and Condon Committee that UAPs do not warrant further study.

 **(PUBLIC DOMAIN)** - 9 December 1952 — USAF Col. Donald L. Bower forbids Capt.
 Edward J. Ruppelt from visiting CIA Office of Scientific Intelligence to share information on compelling UAP data.
 CIA held the “Robertson Panel” the next month without these key cases.